Heart of Orléans BIA

 With two young kids, Katie spends much of her time at various seasonal activities, out at play dates, and embarking on new adventures throughout Orléans.

-Kamay Urquhart is the Member Concierge for the Heart of Orléans BIA and an avid supporter of all things local.
+Kamay Urquhart is the Member Services Manager for the Heart of Orléans BIA and an avid supporter of all things local.
+She started her time at the BIA as the Member Concierge before moving onto Member Services Manager.

 While attending the University of Ottawa for Health Sciences, Kamay became a certified dance instructor for multiple disciplines including a ballet teaching certification with the reputable Royal Academy of Dance in London, England.
 It has afforded her many wonderful years of sharing the art and discipline of dance to thousands of students throughout the city and its surrounding area, eventually leading to a role as communications administrator and liaison for clients and families of a local studio.